Mill-Pond-Research/AI-Knowledge-Base/Business/adaptability.md

    - Use of artificial intelligence for real-time market analysis and adaptation recommendations
    - AI-powered scenario planning and risk assessment

-2. Quantum Computing in Business Adaptation:
-   - Potential use of quantum computing for complex adaptive modeling
-   - Optimization of supply chains and logistics for rapid adaptation

 3. Bioadaptive Organizations:
    - Application of biological principles to organizational design
    - Development of self-organizing, evolving business structures